Sean535/vcf-filter/README.markdown

 - [Maintenance and Extension](#maintenance-and-extension)

 ## Overview
 This tool filters variants in a Mutect2 VCF file by applying user-defined criteria specified in a JSON file.
-It supports numeric comparisons (e.g., `>=`, `<`) and categorical checks (e.g., `==`, `!=`) for fields like `TLOD`, `DP`, and `FILTER`.
+It supports numeric comparisons (e.g., `>=`, `<`) and categorical checks (e.g., `==`, `!=`).
 Passing variants are tagged with `PASS`, while non-passing variants retain their original FILTER status.
 The tool is designed for bioinformatics pipelines, emphasizing clean code, robust error handling, and comprehensive documentation.

 ## Requirements
 - **Python**: 3.8 or higher